Filtering

 v1/games?game-max=40

-Where the preceding column value is smaller than or equal to the value specified.
+Where the preceding field value is smaller than or equal to the value specified.

 ?game-max=40